Skip to main content

 Study leave for office holders

-Office holders, defined as the Deputy Vice-Chancellor, Pro Vice-Chancellors, Executive Deans, the College Dean, the Faculty Head of Research, the Faculty Head of Education and Heads of School, will receive two terms’ Study Leave credit in addition to their normal Study Leave credit, on completing a five-year term of office.
+Office holders, defined as the Deputy Vice-Chancellors, Pro Vice-Chancellor, Executive Deans, the Faculty Head of Research, Innovation and Knowledge Exchange, the Faculty Head of Education and Student Experience, and Heads of School, will receive two terms’ Study Leave credit in addition to their normal Study Leave credit, on completing a five-year term of office.
 An office holder who resigns before completing five years but after completing three, will receive one term’s additional Study Leave credit.
 The cost of replacing teaching in all these cases will be met by the College centrally.

-Executive Deans, Pro Vice-Chancellors, the College Dean and the Deputy Vice-Chancellor will apply to the Vice-Chancellor for Study Leave referred to in the paragraph above.
-The Faculty Head of Research and the Faculty Head of Education and Heads of School will apply to the Executive Dean, who will consider the application in the first instance before referring it to the Vice-Chancellor.
+Executive Deans, Deputy Vice-Chancellors and the Pro Vice-Chancellor will apply to the Vice-Chancellor for Study Leave referred to in the paragraph above.
+The Faculty Head of Research, Innovation and Knowledge Exchange, the Faculty Head of Education and Student Experience and Heads of School will apply to the Executive Dean, who will consider the application in the first instance before referring it to the Vice-Chancellor.
 Where the leave requested is for a period greater than one term, the University Executive Board shall approve the absence and nominate an Acting officer postholder for the Governors’ approval.
 The Academic Board and Governors shall be notified of the Committee’s decision.

 Unpaid leave

-Unpaid Leave is defined as a period of exemption from College teaching and administration duties of one term or more, during which the College does not pay the salary of a member of staff in question, or alternatively it receives external funds to cover their commitments to the College in those respects.
+Unpaid Leave is defined as a period of exemption from College teaching and student experience and leadership and management duties of one term or more, during which the College does not pay the salary of a member of staff in question.
 It may be for any approved purpose.

 The possibility of rearranging timetables to cover for the staff member’s absence will need to be fully explored.
 Only where the rearrangement of the timetable would be demonstrably impractical will the measures outlined in the following paragraph be considered.

-Where timetables cannot be rearranged, having regard to such factors as the size of departmental establishments, the continuation of vacant posts and the varying patterns of teaching, and to ensure equity in the operation of the policy, the staff member's department will be paid from school funds sufficient to enable the teaching and supervision to be be met by part-time teachers (or in mutually agreed circumstances, where this is demonstrably not possible or practical, through other arrangements).
+Where timetables cannot be rearranged, having regard to such factors as the size/shape of school establishments, the continuation of vacant posts and the varying patterns of teaching, and to ensure equity in the operation of the policy, the staff member's school will be paid from faculty funds sufficient to enable the teaching and supervision to be met.

 No member of staff will normally be permitted to take Unpaid Leave for a period of less than one term.